Center for Individualised Infection Medicine

 At CiiM, the focus is on the individual patient and their best possible treatment.
 For this, a comprehensive overview of the current state of research is crucial in addition to clinical expertise.
 Therefore, all CiiM activities are based on a concrete clinical need and aim at improving patient treatment.

 For molecular diagnostics, genomics and post-genomics technologies will be established at CiiM with connected laboratory space for sample preparation including a central pipetting laboratory with robotics and connected office space for data processing (Technology Core).
 In addition, the establishment of a group for the technological (co-)development and testing of innovative measuring devices (e.g. wearables, point-of-care diagnostics) is planned.
-Furthermore, the operation of a branch of the Hannover Unified Biobank at CiiM will enable the processing and storage of infectiological samples and also ensure direct connection to the central biobank (Biobank).
+Furthermore, the operation of a branch of the Hannover Unified Biobank at CiiM will enable the processing and storage of infectiological samples and ensure direct connection to the central biobank (Biobank).

-These individualised approaches are validated and exploited in prospective studies in everyday clinical practice (Translational Core).
+These individualised approaches are validated and utilisedin prospective studies in everyday clinical practice (Translational Core).
 In addition, new therapeutic options are being explored for specific patient groups and the testing of promising strategies in clearly defined patient groups is being prepared with the support of the central CiiM units on ethical issues, quality assurance, standardisation, study support and coordination (Central Units).
 These units will also support the establishment of new fields of research, foster interaction between expert cores and accelerate translation of results.

-In parallel, the deciphering and experimental validation of the underlying mechanisms of the developed models and biomarkers (Research Core) is performed in cooperation with HZI and TWINCORE.
-The mechanistic understanding gained in this way will enable targeted further development of therapeutic strategies.
+In parallel, the deciphering and experimental validation of the underlying mechanisms of the developed models and biomarkers (Research Core) is performed in cooperation with the HZI and TWINCORE.
+The mechanistic understanding gained in this way will enable the targeted further development of therapeutic strategies.